reza-asad/Coding-Challenge/README.md

 ### Word Count Problem
-The solution takes the text files in the directory wc_input and sorts them

-alphabetically by their names into a list called FILES.
+The solution takes the text files in the directory wc_input and sorts them\\n alphabetically by their names into a list called FILES.
 Furthermore it iterates over lines of all the text files and counts the frequency of each word.
 In order to find the words, first I remove characters such as
 `'-_.`
 from each line